NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 \\\\Trey-Srv-12\\Software\\AbcInstall.msi as the
                 Package.***

-        2.  []{#that_is .anchor}You need to limit the HR Device Use policy that is linked to the Domain.
+        2. You need to limit the HR Device Use policy that is linked to the Domain.
 The policy should apply only to HR Users who are part of the HR OU.
 What should you do?

             a.
 Use the Set-GPPermission cmdlet with the -Replace and -Target parameters to limit the GPO to HR Users only.